Techgethr/audioanalyzer/README.md

 - Transcribe audio using different models (OpenAI with Whisper or Mistral with Voxtral)
 - Analyze audio for detail and justification (following a predefined conversation script, emotional and tone analysis, audio quality, and compliance summary)
 - Inserts the results in a structured manner into a database for further analysis.
+- **Data protection**: Does not include personal information (PII) or sensitive data (e.g., credit card numbers, social security numbers, etc.) in the analysis and hides this information in the JSON response (use [SENSITIVE] to hide it).
 - **Failure recovery**: Moves problematic audios to a `failed` folder for manual review, without stopping the process.
 - Modular and scalable structure.